ha/doozerd/doc/proto.md

    request (unless there is a pending cancel transaction for that tag; see `CANCEL` below).

+ * *set* = 4

+   This response represents a mutation event that set a key.

+ * *del* = 8

+   This response represents a mutation event that deleted a key.

 A client can send multiple requests without waiting for the corresponding responses, but all outstanding requests must specify different tags.
 The server may